Facility Management, Microchipping, Pet Care Basics, Shelter and Rescue Resources

 It is, of course, vitally important that the number on the microchip is associated with the owner and registered into the database.
 A microchip is worthless if the information on it cannot be traced.

-Whichever method is used for the registration, it is an important step to ensure the return of the animal to the proper owner.
+Whichever method is used for the microchip registration, it is an important step to ensure the return of the animal to the proper owner.
 Time is critical to an animal waiting in a shelter and having direct registration will ensure the timely return of your beloved pet.

 5 Steps to Animal Recovery